-- The Snap to Contour an option snaps your shape to any line you position it on. - The Snap and Align option snaps the selected anchor point to any existing line, while displaying temporary rulers as a guide that you can also snap your anchor point to. - The Snap to Grid snaps your shape to the currently enabled grid.
+- The Snap to Contour ${\widehat{A}^{\wedge}}$ option snaps your shape to any line you position it on. - The Snap and Align and option snaps the selected anchor point to any existing line, while displaying temporary rulers as a guide that you can also snap your anchor point to. - The Snap to Grid Intersection of the state o mode automatically flattens the new lines created with the existing artwork as you draw in the Drawing or Camera view.
+Brush strokes will flatten with brush strokes and pencil lines will flatten with pencil lines.

-As you draw in the Line Art layer, the Create Colour Art Automatically \not option automatically creates the corresponding strokes in the Colour Art layer.
+As you draw in the Line Art layer, the Create Colour Art Automatically 🦽 option automatically creates the corresponding strokes in the Colour Art layer.